Are dark circles, red patches, and unsightly pimples a concern?

 There is a deep connection between our face and mental state.

-Stress and anxiety can trigger certain physical and mental conditions and significantly affect our skin health and cause numerous skin conditions.
+Stress and anxiety can trigger certain physical and mental conditions that significantly affect our skin health and cause numerous skin conditions.

 Many of us find comfort in eating sugary foods or turn to poor lifestyle practices like drinking or smoking when we are feeling low or under stress, all of which can negatively impact our skin’s appearance and health.

-Both psychologists and dermatologists believe that poor mental health can cause skin concerns – acne, dryness or breakouts; they all worsen when our mental health is poor.
-Listed below are skin disorders, that are often made all the more severe from stress:
+Both psychologists and dermatologists believe that poor mental health can cause skin concerns; listed below are skin disorders that are often made more severe by stress:

 - hair loss